 Abrahamic / Middle Eastern Christianity St. Gall, a Patron Saint of Birds The Life and Miracles of Saint Gall Share Flipboard Email Print St. Gall is a patron saint of birds because of an exorcism miracle from his life.
-Andy Rouse / The Image Bank / Getty Images Christianity Catholicism Saints Beliefs and Teachings Prayers Tips Worship Holy Days and Holidays Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Latter Day Saints View More By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated July 03, 2019 Saint Gall (alternatively spelled St. Gallus or St. Gallen) serves a patron saint for birds, geese, and poultry (chickens and turkeys).
+Andy Rouse / The Image Bank / Getty Images Christianity Catholicism Saints Beliefs and Teachings Prayers Tips Worship Holy Days and Holidays Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Latter Day Saints View More By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the upcoming book "Waking Up to Wonder." our editorial process Whitney Hopler Updated July 03, 2019 Saint Gall (alternatively spelled St. Gallus or St. Gallen) serves a patron saint for birds, geese, and poultry (chickens and turkeys).
 Here's a look at St. Gall's life and the miracles that believers say God has performed through him: Lifetime 550 to 646 AD in the area that is now Ireland, France, Switzerland, Austria, and Germany Feast Day October 16th Biography Gall was born in Ireland and, after growing up, he became a monk at Bangor, a major Irish monastery that served as the center of mission work for Europe.
 In 585, Gall joined a small group of monks led by Saint Columba to travel to France and found two monasteries there (Annegray and Luxeuil).
 Gall kept traveling to preach the Gospel and help start new monasteries until 612 when he became ill and needed to stay in one place to heal and recover.
 Gall then lived in Switzerland with some other monks.
 They focused on prayer and Bible scholarship while living as hermits.
 Gall often spent time outside in nature -- God's creation -- reflecting and praying.
 Birds frequently kept him company during those times.
 After Gall's death, his small monastery grew to become a well-regarded center of music, art, and literature.
 Famous Miracles Gall miraculously performed an exorcism for a woman named Fridiburga, who was engaged to be married to Sigebert II, King of the Franks.
 Fridiburga was possessed by demons who hadn't come out of her previously when two different bishops had tried to exorcise them.
 But when Gall tried to exorcise them, the demons flew out of Fridiburga's mouth in the form a black bird.
 That dramatic event inspired people to make Gall the patron saint of birds.
 Another animal miracle associated with Gall is the story of how he encountered a bear in the forest near his monastery one day and stopped the bear from attacking him after it charged toward him.
 Then, the story goes, the bear went away for a while and returned later with some firewood it had apparently gathered, setting the wood down by Gall and his fellow monks.
 From that point on, the bear reportedly became a companion to Gall, showing up around the monastery regularly.